-A subscriber or their dependent is eligible to enroll in only one SEBB dental plan even if eligibility criteria is met under two or more subscribers.
-For example, a dependent child who is eligible for enrollment under two parents working for the same or different SEBB Organizations may be enrolled as a dependent under one parent, but not more than one.
+A subscriber or their dependent is eligible to enroll in only one PEBB dental plan even if eligibility criteria is met under two or more subscribers.
+For example, a dependent child who is eligible for enrollment under two parents working for the same, or two different employers that participate in PEBB coverage may be enrolled as a dependent under only one parent.